FatimaKD/Shortcuts/README.md

 # Shortcuts

 This is an API that shows the user meanings of the shortcuts.
-We used vapor, and PSQL.
+We used vapor, and PSQL to develop it.

 The required data to add a shortcut: